|

 by Harry G. Enoch

-Located in the Lower Howard’s Creek Nature & Heritage Preserve (hereafter called the “Preserve”) are the ruins of two historic landmarks.
+Introduction Located in the Lower Howard’s Creek Nature & Heritage Preserve (hereafter called the “Preserve”) are the ruins of two historic landmarks.
 According to Clark County historian Kathryn Owen, these landmarks, which she referred to as the John Martin House and the John Martin Mill, were erected in the late 1780s.
 The sites were placed on the National Register of Historic Places under Martin’s name.
 Recent evidence shows that these stone structures were erected several decades later—by Jonathan Bush in the 1806-1812 timeframe.
-The time has come to rename these landmarks.
+The time has come to rename these landmarks.1

 The purpose of this article is to review the historical records concerning the house and mill, to explain why, in the 1970s, they were designated as the work of John Martin, and to lay out the evidence proving that they were actually built by Jonathan Bush.

-Over the course of time, the mill ruins and stone house in the Preserve have been called by the names of their various owners.
+Early Names of the Mill and House Over the course of time, the mill ruins and stone house in the Preserve have been called by the names of their various owners.
 In the 1850 manufacturers census, the mill was referred to as Jonathan Bush’s flour mill; in 1860 it was William T. Bush’s flour mill.
 William T. inherited the mill at his father’s death.
 An 1861 Clark County map shows William T. residing in the house near the mill.
 He advertised the mill and house for sale in 1858 and again in 1861.
 The mill was specifically referred to as a Merchant Mill...a stone building three story’s high” “late in possession of Jonathan Bush” and the home as “first rate stone buildings containing 7 large rooms.”
 Subsequent deeds (1861, 1867, 1891, 1905) refer to the property where Jonathan Bush had operated a water gristmill.
 In 1892, Robert Moore executed an oil painting of the mill which he inscribed as “Bush’s Mill on Howard’s Lower Creek, Clark Co.
 Ky.”
 In the 1920s, Lucien Beckner and George Doyle collaborated on a series of articles in the Winchester Sun called the “Clark County Chronicles.”
 In this wide-ranging historical record of early Clark County, the authors referred to the mill as the Bush Mill.
 In his Clark County Tombstone Records (1935), Doyle referred to the “Burying Ground at Old Jonathan Bush Mill on Lower Howard’s Creek.”

 The 1870 and 1880 manufacturers censuses show the mill owner as Alexander S. Hampton, and an 1877 map of Clark County shows his residence at the house near the mill.
 Hampton owned the mill from 1867 to 1891.
 In his 1938 Master’s thesis, Joe Kendall Neel called it the Hampton Mill.